 - Consider helping as PA for movies in your area.

 One of the best parts about working in the movie industry is meeting other like-minded, creative people.
-If you go out of your way to help other people as much as you can (without allowing other people to take advantage of you), then you’ll be in very good shape when it comes time to create your own projects.
+If you go out of your way to help others as much as possible (without allowing others to take advantage of you), you’ll be in perfect shape when it comes time to create your projects.

 Suppose you’re still trying to find out how to network in Hollywood or looking for strategies to meet and mingle with prospective investors or Hollywood Heavyweights.
 In that case, I recommend you check out this video training focused on: How To Find Prospective Film Investors.